-It is also important to remember that picking a sperm donor is a very important part of this process, as this person will be linked to your child’s creation story that you share with them as they grow.
+It is also essential to remember that picking a sperm donor is a very important part of this process, as this person will be linked to your child’s creation story that you share with them as they grow.
 We recommend that you meet with an experienced reproductive mental health professional to help you with this decision, and to help you figure out how to craft the conception story that you will share with your child and the world.

 Good luck in your family building journey, take the time to get educated, and stay hopeful!

 Real families.
 Real stories.
 Hear how moms Stef and Denise chose a fertility practice, sperm donor, and found support during treatment.